Three dead as woman beheaded in knife attack at French church | Law-Order

 Three dead as woman beheaded in knife attack at French church

-A woman was beheaded by an attacker with a knife who also killed two other people at a church in the French city of Nice on Thursday, police said, in an incident the city's mayor described as terrorism.
-Mayor Christian Estrosi said on Twitter the knife attack had happened in or near the city's Notre Dame church and that police had detained the attacker.
+A knife-wielding attacker shouting "Allahu Akbar" beheaded a woman and killed two other people in a suspected terrorist attack at a church in the French city of Nice on Thursday, police, and officials said.
+Nice's mayor, Christian Estrosi, who described the attack as terrorism, said on Twitter it had happened in or near the city's Notre Dame church and that police had detained the attacker.

+Estrosi said the attacker had shouted the phrase "Allahu Akbar", or God is greatest.
+One of the people killed inside the church was believed to be the churchwarden, Estrosi said.
+The attacker kept shouting "Allahu Akbar" even after he had been detained, Estrosi said.
+"The suspected knife attacker was shot by police while being detained, he is on his way to the hospital, he is alive," Estrosi told reporters.

+"Enough is enough," Estrosi said.
+"It's time now for France to exonerate itself from the laws of peace in order to definitively wipe out Islamo-fascism from our territory."
+Police said three people were confirmed to have died in the attack and several were injured.

 - READ MORE ON: